 Noel Wong, Vice President for Information Technology & Chief Information Officer

-Business Relationship Manager- The Business Relationship Management Office serves as a linkage between IT and University units, providing highly-valued strategic consulting level support and guidance throughout business-IT initiatives, enabling University units to achieve their objectives through the effective use of technology.
+Business Relationship Management- The Business Relationship Management Office serves as a linkage between IT and University units, providing highly-valued strategic consulting level support and guidance throughout business-IT initiatives, enabling University units to achieve their objectives through the effective use of technology.

 Alysia Loshbaugh, Assistant Vice President, Business Relationship Management